gnolang/infrastructure/k8s/provisioning/README.md

 - `validate`; validates the syntax of the tf files
 - `fmt`; formats text of structures in tf files
-- `output`; show output once provisioning has been applied
+- `output`; shows output once provisioning has been applied
+- `destroy`; forcelly and permanently deletes all the resources created by the plan

 ### Concepts